bplaat/ccontinue/README.md

 *The documentation is bad I know*

 ### A basic class
-You can create a class with some fields with this syntax:
+You can create a class with some fields with the following syntax:
 ```
 class Person {
-    String *name;
+    char *name;
     int age;
 }
 ```

-All classes are structs that inherit from the root `Object` class which is heap allocated.
-A `new` and `free` method are automatically generated for you and you can use the fields just like a struct:
+All classes are structs that inherit from the root `Object` class which is heap allocated and ref counted.
+A `new`, `ref` and `free` method are automatically generated for you and you can use the fields just like a struct:
 ```
 int main(void) {
     Person *person = person_new();